openstack-archive/fuel-library/docs/pages/0050-installation-instructions.rst

         * IPv4 address: 0.0.0.0
         * IPv4 mask: 255.255.255.0
         * DHCP server: disabled
-    * If your host operating system is Windows, you need to make an additional step of setting up IP address & network mask under "Control Panel -> Network and Internet -> Network and Sharing Center" for "Virtual Host-Only Network" adapter.
+    * If your host operating system is Windows, you need to fulfil an additional step of setting up IP address & network mask under "Control Panel -> Network and Internet -> Network and Sharing Center" for "Virtual Host-Only Network" adapter.

 Installing & Configuring Puppet Master
 --------------------------------------